 October 1st, 2011

-The $16K I left with were not just for traveling, they were also used responsibly to cover the monthly payments of any debt I had at the moment (and still have).
+The $16K I left with was not just for traveling; they were also used responsibly to cover the monthly payments on any debt I had at the moment (and still have).
 But, the show must go on!

 October to December

 I admit that these three months were comfortable money-wise since the collaboration with the BTB helped me tremendously, and travel in the US and PR is very cheap for me thanks to family and friends.

 Countries: Israel, Thailand, Cambodia, Malaysia, Singapore, and Indonesia

 I flew from Belize to Israel to meet with a friend and we quickly hopped to Southeast Asia.
 Even though I was jumping through different countries, I managed to do Southeast Asia very cheaply.

 Countries: Israel, Jordan, Egypt, United Arab Emirates

 I took advantage of extending an Etihad flight layover in UAE for free, so I could visit the country for a few days.
 Of these countries, Israel was the most expensive and Egypt was the cheapest.